om-mani-padme-hum/ezhtml/README.md

 functionalized web site design logic that will save you loads of time writing your own style of web sites.
-This module was originally developed as the foundation for [Strapped](https://github.com/om-mani-padme-hum/strapped) which seeks to provide a short-hand JavaScript impelementation of Bootstrap 4 web design.
+This module was originally developed as the foundation for [Strapped](https://github.com/om-mani-padme-hum/strapped) which seeks to provide a short-hand JavaScript implementation of Bootstrap 4 web design.

 * [Installation](#installation)
 * [Current Status](#current-status)